SAP-samples/sap-tech-bytes/README.md

 - [2021-07-07-predictive-scenarios](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-07-07-predictive-scenarios) by [Sygyzmundovych](https://github.com/Sygyzmundovych)

 ## Recent Blog Posts
+- [SAP Tech Bytes: Serve Web Page with an Approuter - Cloud Foundry Basics #2](https://blogs.sap.com/?p=1560724) by Nicolai Geburek (Fri Jun 17 2022)
+  - This SAP Tech Byte is about how to use an approuter on Cloud Foundry to serve a web page.
+We will use the approuter to authenticate users and route them to the web page.
+Building on top of the first blog post of this “Cloud Foundry Basics” series, which covered ...
 - [SAP Tech Bytes: Deploy a Static Web Page - Cloud Foundry Basics #1](https://blogs.sap.com/?p=1556380) by Nicolai Geburek (Fri Jun 10 2022)
   - This SAP Tech Byte is about how to deploy a static web page to Cloud Foundry in the most basic way that requires minimal configuration.
 There are a lot of complex scenarios and application architectures you can build on the SAP BTP, Cloud Foundry environment, but really the foundation of ...
 - [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 4 XSJS and CAP](https://blogs.sap.com/?p=1519898) by Thomas Jung (Thu Apr 07 2022)